SNMP and Isode Servers

 Goals of Isode Monitoring & Management Tools

-Isode provides a number of GUI tools, such as MConsole (Message Console) shown below to enable sophisticated monitoring and control of the Isode server products.
+Isode provides a number of GUI tools, such as MConsole (Message Console) to enable sophisticated monitoring and control of the Isode server products.
 These Isode GUI tools have three basic roles:

 - To enable monitoring of the Isode servers.